Save the Children Finland (Business ID: 0116788-1)

 Data is not disclosed or transferred regularly.
 Data is disclosed or transferred only at the request of the police or if the information reported on the form creates a legal obligation to notify authorities.

-SCF works in close cooperation with the National Bureau of Investigation (NBI), and all information indicating illegal material and activities is submitted to the Finnish authorities for evaluation and possible further measures.
+SCF works in close cooperation with the National Bureau of Investigation (NBI), and information indicating illegal material and activities is submitted to the Finnish authorities for evaluation and possible further measures, in accordance with mutually agreed code of practice.
 In addition, information (URL address) of material on foreign servers deemed illegal and a violation of children’s rights is forwarded through INHOPE’s ICCAM system to the INHOPE network hotline of the country where the material is hosted for possible further action in accordance with national legislation.
 The INHOPE network includes members located outside the EU or the EEA.

 Transfer of data through INHOPE’s ICCAM system is not regular because not all reports are forwarded through the ICCAM system.
 The ICCAM system is only used to forward reports that are assessed to contain material that can be analysed in the ICCAM system and contain illegal material or material that violates children’s rights.
 This means that the transfer is necessary for important reasons of public interest (Article 49(1)(d) of the EU General Data Protection Regulation).